Meet Marianne

 Treatment

-My only option is to severely restrict my sodium intake to a maximum of 800 mg/day, which I combine with my long-time friends Amlodipine and Carvedilol.
+My only option is to severely restrict my sodium intake to a maximum of 800 mg/day, which I combine with the same calcium channel and beta blockers I have now taken for 30 years.
 Out of curiosity, I ran a clinical trial of one.
 I lowered my sodium intake below 800 mg per day.
-At that level, my blood pressure was quasi normal without any medication, but it provoked the same vaginal bleeding Eplerenone had caused me.
+At that level, my blood pressure was quasi normal without any medication, but it provoked the same vaginal bleeding eplerenone had caused me.
 Quod erat demonstrandum.
-Unsurprisingly, I take half the dose of Amlodipine I used to take before restricting my sodium intake, and have only slightly increased the dose of Carvedilol.
+Unsurprisingly, I take half the dose of antihypertensives I used to take before restricting my sodium intake.
 My blood pressure is well controlled, and as long as I ingest 5,000 mg of potassium per day through food, my potassium level remains above 4.
 If I don’t, I become hypokalemic within 36 hours.
+None of the other damages of aldosterone can be controlled.

 Since Treatment

-I’m eagerly awaiting much-needed new drugs and procedures to become available in the coming years, and I’m hopeful interventions will eventually be put in place to improve standards of care for patients with PA.
+I’m eagerly awaiting much-needed new drugs and procedures to become available.
+With time, I’m hopeful interventions will eventually be put in place to improve standards of care for patients with PA.
+Formally establishing the signs, symptoms and comorbidities associated with PA, and subtyping PA besides unilateral, bilateral, and familial (i.e., acknowledging and addressing patterns affecting some patients vs others) would undoubtedly help clinicians recognize and treat the disease effectively.